ibm-cloud-docs/Registry/registry_overview.md

 ### Billing for storage and pull traffic
 {: #registry_billing_traffic}

-Depending on the service plan that you choose, you are charged for the storage and pull traffic that you use per month.
+Depending on the service plan that you choose, you are charged for the storage and pull traffic that you use per month in each region.
 {:shortdesc}

 **Storage:**